andju/andju-know/docs/sport/cycling/four-countries.md

 A more sporty [route](https://en.mapy.cz/turisticka?planovani-trasy&rc=9mP-NxSWMr1ZuxSHpR9mXme1iJ9motPxRg4rkTkhC4mxSxR8zyfh-xQ.DS9nJiPxQYOdjOUxPgGv9nVXpcN8&rs=pubt&rs=base&rs=coor&rs=base&rs=base&rs=base&rs=osm&rs=osm&rs=osm&rs=osm&ri=15212542&ri=2338468&ri=&ri=2236820&ri=1722750&ri=1701294&ri=1040841757&ri=1105217035&ri=1067194785&ri=136310013&mrp=%7B%22c%22%3A121%7D&xc=%5B%5D&x=16.8607883&y=48.7149754&z=10) (92.9 km | 170 hm | -184 hm) includes a church on an island.
 Just exit the train from Brno a few stations earlier in [Pouzdřany](https://www.openstreetmap.org/#map=16/48.94205/16.63045).

 ## Day 2: Malacky 🇸🇰 - Neusiedl am See 🇦🇹
-The route continues along the March until it reaches the Danube near Bratislava.
-From there it continues over (mostly) flat land to Lake Neusiedl.
+Continue along the March until you reach the Danube near Bratislava.
+From there continue over (mostly) flat land to Lake Neusiedl.
 The longest part of the tour is rewarded with a fast downhill, right before the end.

 > [!warning] Malacky to Jakubov
 > The cars drive quite fast on the road between Malacky and Jakubov.